nutterb/redcapAPI-Defunct/README.md

 KNOWN ISSUES:

+- Validate import doesn't know how to handle time (HH:MM and MM:SS) formats

 - I may need to add an additional argument to exportRecords, such as 'forceAsCharacter.'
 In some applications, such as ICD-9 codes, xxx.00 is not the same as xxx or xxx.0 and the characters after the decimal are informative and must be retained.
 Since REDCap doesn't have a 'character' validation and I believe it is fairly common